ministryofjustice/moj-frontend/docs/components/alert.md

 - a major change to a service, until it becomes familiar
 - service downtime

 The information alert can be combined with other alert variants.
-For linear services or to display the 'Important' heading, use the <a href="https://design-system.service.gov.uk/components/notification-banner">GOV.UK notification banner component</a>.
+For linear services, or to display the 'Important' heading, use the <a href="https://design-system.service.gov.uk/components/notification-banner">GOV.UK notification banner component</a>.

 #### When not to use

-You may not want to use this component for a serious issue or to prevent something going wrong.
+Do not want use this component for a serious issue or to prevent something going wrong.
 Use the warning alert for this.

 ### Warning alert